Should Silent Witness be cancelled? Viewers react to call for BBC1 show to go

 But many other viewers agreed that the series has been poorer this year.

-The series finale airs Tuesday 31st January at 9pm on BBC1 – but should it be the last ever?
+The series finale is still available on BBC iPlayer – but should it be the last ever?
 Read Alison Graham's column in full here, and give us your verdict below.